 All clauses in the resolution closure $\rescn(F)$ are in the deductive closure but not the other way around.
 The closures differ because resolution does not expand clauses: $a \vee b \vee c$ is not a resolution consequence of $a \vee b$.
 Adding expansion kills the difference~\cite{lee-67,slag-69}.

 That resolution does not include expansion may suggest that it cannot generate any non-minimal clause.
-That would be too good to be true, since it would prove a clause minimal just because it is obtained by resolution.
-In facts, it is not the case.
-Expansion is only one of the reasons clauses may not be minimal, as seen in the formula {} $\{a \vee b \vee c, a \vee b \vee e, \neg e \vee c \vee d\}$: the second and third clauses resolve to {} $a \vee c \vee b \vee d$, which is however not minimal: it is contained in the first clause of the formula, {} $a \vee b \vee c$.
-This example is in the {\tt resolutionnotminimal.py} file of {\tt minimize.py}.
+That would be too good to be true, since a clause would be minimal just because it is obtained by resolution.
+In fact, it is not the case.
+Expansion is only one of the reasons clauses may not be minimal, as seen in the formula {} $\{a \vee b \vee c, a \vee b \vee e, \neg e \vee c \vee d\}$: the second and third clauses resolve to {} $a \vee c \vee b \vee d$, which is however not minimal: it contains the first clause of the formula, {} $a \vee b \vee c$.

-What is the case is that resolution generates all prime implicates~\cite{lee-67,slag-69}, the minimal entailed clauses.
-The relation between $\rescn(F)$ and the deductive closure of $F$ tells that if a clause is entailed a subset of it is generated by resolution; since the only entailed subclause of a prime implicate is itself, it is the only one resolution may generate.
-Removing all clauses that contains others from $\rescn(F)$ results in the set of the prime implicates of $F$.
+What is the case is that resolution generates all prime implicates~\cite{lee-67,slag-69}, the minimally entailed clauses.
+The relation between $\rescn(F)$ and the deductive closure of $F$ tells that if a clause is entailed, a subset of it is generated by resolution; since the only entailed subclause of a prime implicate is itself, it is the only one resolution may generate.
+Removing all clauses that contain others from $\rescn(F)$ results in the set of the prime implicates of $F$.

-Minimal equivalent formulae are all made of minimal entailed clauses, as otherwise literals could be removed from them.
-Since resolution allows deriving all prime implicates of a formula~\cite{lee-67,slag-69} it derives all clauses of all minimal equivalent formulae.